-The inner world of the blind have always seemed intriguing to us.
+The inner world of the blind has always intrigued us.
 In 1749, Denis Diderot published his “Letter on the Blind.”
-The interest to know how the blind perceive at Diderot’s time was due to several scientific breakthroughs that even allowed curing some congenital blindness.
+Scientific breakthroughs in Diderot’s time, including cures for some types of congenital blindness, sparked an interest in how the blind perceive.
 Therefore, the discussion on the imagination of the blind highly increased.
 People wanted to know how those unable to see with the eyes could approach a world built for those who see.
-Continue reading

 Recovering my old texts, I found this one, which is one of my favourites.